-There were so many times I made the wrong move at the tables which cost me tournament wins and money!
+There were so many times I made the wrong move at the table which cost me tournament wins and money!
 I was angry/sad for a bit but ultimately I would reflect on what I could've done differently.
 There's no point in being upset with something that's now in the past.

 Learn from the past, be in the NOW, and always be preparing for the future.